tionna-jackson/Tionna-Jackson/README.md

 ## ABOUT ME
 Hi, I'm Tionna Jackson- a data analyst with a background in psychology and crisis intervention.
-After several years supporting individuals and managing high-stakes decision making, I discovered a passion for using data to identify trends, uncover insights and drive data-informed decisions.
+After several years supporting individuals and managing high-stakes decision making, I discovered a passion for using data to identify trends, uncover insights and drive data-informed decisions shifting my abilities from behavioral insights to operational insights that impact business systems.

 ## I specialize in:
   Data Analysis & Visualization (Excel, Tableau, Power BI)